I can't login to the CubeBackup web console. It keeps asking me to input the "Admin email" and "password".

 If the backup storage is full:

 You need to migrate your Google Workspace backups to a larger storage.
-You can find detailed instructions on how to do this at https://www.cubebackup.com/docs/tutorials/migrate-gsuite-data/.
+You can find detailed instructions on how to do this at How to migrate Google Workspace backup data to another storage location.

 If the IP address or network path has changed:

 CubeBackup will need to be reconfigured to point to the new storage.
-You can do this by modifying the storage.json configuration file.
+Since the web console is no longer available, you will need to manually modify the storage configuration file <installation directory>/db/storage.json on your backup server.
 Please follow the instructions below to setup CubeBackup properly again:

 Open the file "<CubeBackup installation folder>\db\storage.json" with a text editor.
 Update the WinsLocation value to the new IP address.